Scientific Name

 How to Grow and Care

 These succulents are not particularly fast-growing and will only rarely need repotting.
 However, in the spring, repot Aloes tipping over their pots or have ceased growing.
 A well-drained potting mix is essential.
 Use a cactus or succulent mix.
-When repotting a larger plant, it is possible to divide the root ball carefully.
+When repotting a larger plant, dividing the root ball carefully is possible.
 Some varieties of Aloe will send off offsets that can be potted independently.

 Learn more at How to Grow and Care for Aloe.